sebinsua/conventional-component/README.md

 #### `withLifecycleStateLogic({ shouldDispatchReceiveNextProps }) => LogicComponent => LifecycleLogicComponent`

-This is provided to wrap the component logic defined within `withLogic` and to handle the dispatching of the lifecycle actions (e.g. `init` and `destroy` when a component is added or removed from the screen.)
+This higher-order component (HOC) is provided to help dispatch the correct lifecycle actions (e.g. `init` and `destroy` when a component is added or removed from the screen.)

+It should be used within `withLogic` to wrap any other component logic.

 By default `shouldDispatchReceiveNextProps` is false.